muneeb706/pet-marketplace/README.md

 # Pet Marketplace
-This is a sample flask application that allows user to buy pets.
+This is a sample flask full stack web application that allows user to buy pets.

 Application files are structured inside core package.